DuncanRitchie/velut-json-generator/README.md

-# Duncan’s Json Generator for velut
+# Json Generator for velut
 [See it live.](https://www.duncanritchie.co.uk/velut-json-generator/)

 A rudimentary webpage for converting tab-delimited data to mongoimport-flavoured Json.
 Useful for me, but possibly no-one else.